Here's a super easy bread recipe from my buddy Anita in Scotland.

 OK, on with the bread!
 Anita kindly shared her super easy bread recipe with us, coming up shortly!
 Don't forget, it's great for pizza dough too!

 For years, Anita had been baking bread using her bread-making machine (like we all do!) but decided to just use it for making the dough only—and to finish off the bread in a real oven.
 And you need to see the fantastic ovens that James creates! :-)

 But then she made a discovery that totally changed the way she makes bread now!

 She says it takes her "one trip out to the store" and for a

 few minutes each week she can put together enough dough to last her a

-The next day she made flat bread stuffed with peppers and olives!
-Pizza came next... (heck, I'm moving to Scotland right now) and another loaf too followed by Naan bread the day after!
-(Maybe we can get an airline discount if we all go over at once?)
+The next day, she made flatbread stuffed with peppers and olives!
+Pizza came next... (heck, I'm moving to Scotland right now) and another loaf too, followed by Naan bread the day after!
+(Maybe we can get an airline discount if we all go over together?)

 To see how my BREAD and PIZZA turned out!

 You're going to be surprised at how little you need...